Morgan Stanley lifts Trip.com Group Limited [TCOM] price estimate. Who else is bullish?

-Trip.com Group Limited [NASDAQ: TCOM] price plunged by -0.19 percent to reach at -$0.06.
-The company report on September 24, 2021 that Trip.com Group Limited Reports Unaudited Second Quarter and First Half of 2021 Financial Results.
+Trip.com Group Limited [NASDAQ: TCOM] loss -2.75% on the last trading session, reaching $31.82 price per share at the time.
+The company report on October 18, 2021 that Trip.com Group Announces Entry into Facility Agreement.

-Trip.com Group Limited (Nasdaq: TCOM; HKEX: 9961) (“Trip.com Group” or the “Company”), a leading one-stop travel service provider of accommodation reservation, transportation ticketing, packaged tours and corporate travel management, announced its unaudited financial results for the second quarter and first half of 2021.
+Trip.com Group Limited (Nasdaq: TCOM; HKEX: 9961) (“Trip.com Group” or the “Company”), a leading one-stop travel service provider of accommodation reservation, transportation ticketing, packaged tours and corporate travel management, announced that it has entered into, as borrower, a facility agreement (the “Facility Agreement”) dated October 18, 2021 with certain financial institutions specified therein, for an up to US$1.5 billion transferrable term loan facility (the “Facility”).

+The Facility has a 3-year tenor.
+The proceeds borrowed under the Facility may be used for the repayment of the outstanding balance of US$1.5 billion under the term loan facility the Company entered into in July 2019.

+Trip.com Group Limited represents 635.48 million in outstanding shares, while the company has a total market value of $20.08 billion with the latest information.
+TCOM stock price has been found in the range of $31.36 to $32.58.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TCOM shares is $43.13 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TCOM stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.